Management team

 Kristoffer Famm

-Kris is president of Galvani Bioelectronics, being overall responsible for the company’s path to and delivery of bioelectronic medicines to patients.
+Kris is president and CEO of Galvani Bioelectronics, being overall responsible for the company’s path to and delivery of bioelectronic medicines to patients.
 Before his appointment to lead Galvani Bioelectronics, he was founding VP and head of Bioelectronics R&D at GSK, which he launched in 2013.
 There he managed the unit’s extensive research towards establishing the treatment potential, disease reach and technology requirements for bioelectronic medicines, working together with a network of research partners across academia and industry.

 During his time at GSK he also headed up the R&D Strategy Group and the Protein Degradation Discovery Performance Unit.